If you have been discriminated against because of a disability we are can advise and support you.

 It is unlawful for an employer or service provider, such as a shop, transport company or healthcare provider, to treat someone less favourably because of a disability or because of something arising as a result of his or her disability.
 Employers and service providers also have a duty to make reasonable adjustments to make sure that a disabled person has the same access to everything that is involved in doing and keeping a job or using a service as a non-disabled person.

-We help clients who are seeking compensation from their employers or from service providers who have discriminated against them and to bring about an end to unfair practices.
-We work closely with colleagues in our personal injury and clinical negligence teams who represent clients who have suffered life-changing injuries which mean they have to cope with a disability.
+Our discrimination lawyers work closely with colleagues in our personal injury and clinical negligence teams who represent people who have suffered life-changing injuries which mean they have to cope with a disability.
 Often they face discrimination when they try to return to work, and our employment lawyers can advise such clients of their rights, and their employer’s obligations in such circumstances.

 We also challenge the policies of public authorities which discriminate against particular groups of individuals with a view to forcing the public authority to change its policy.
 We bring these cases not only for individuals but also act for charities and non-governmental organisations (NGOs) who represent groups of people disadvantaged by a particular policy.
 Examples of our work include: